symfony/symfony-docs/session/locale_sticky_session.rst

 you can hook into the login process and update the user's session with this locale value before they are redirected to their first page.

-To do this, you need an event subscriber on the ``security.interactive_login`` event::
+To do this, you need an event listener on the ``security.interactive_login`` event::

-    // src/EventSubscriber/UserLocaleSubscriber.php
+    // src/EventSubscriber/UserLocaleListener.php
     namespace App\EventSubscriber;

-    use Symfony\Component\EventDispatcher\EventSubscriberInterface;
     use Symfony\Component\HttpFoundation\Session\SessionInterface;
     use Symfony\Component\Security\Http\Event\InteractiveLoginEvent;
-    use Symfony\Component\Security\Http\SecurityEvents;

     /**
      * Stores the locale of the user in the session after the
      * login.
 This can be used by the LocaleSubscriber afterwards.
      */
-    class UserLocaleSubscriber implements EventSubscriberInterface
+    class UserLocaleListener
     {
         private $session;